 - PageRank: Which definition Google decides to use could be based on PageRank.

-- HTML Processing: One or more of the following steps might be taken when presenting Google definitions.
+- HTML Processing: One or more steps might be taken when presenting Google definitions.

 - HTML markup